FuelLabs/fuel-ui/.changeset/fuzzy-teachers-glow.md

 "@fuel-ui/react": patch
 ---

 Add new `<Copyable />` component.
-A component that add's a copy to clipboard icon and handler in a text.
+A component that adds a copy to clipboard icon and handler in a text.

 ```jsx
 <Copyable>Some value</Copyable>